 Indigenous women are 50% more likely to have a stillborn baby (9.4 deaths per 1,000 births) than their non-Indigenous counterparts (6.6/1,000).AIHW: Stillbirths and neonatal deaths in Australia 2015 and 2016

 According to the Australian Institute of Health and Welfare (AIHW) the major causes of stillbirth in Australia are congenital abnormality, ‘unexplained death’, premature birth, perinatal conditions, and maternal conditions.

 However, there is still a lot unknown about the causes of stillbirth and around 20% of stillbirths remain unexplained.
-A lack of adequate research and investigation into stillbirths around the country also lead to possible missed diagnoses and improvement on prevention.
+A lack of adequate research and investigation into stillbirths around the country may also result in possible missed diagnoses and may hinder prevention messaging.

 Congenital abnormalities refer to conditions that affect the development of the baby’s physical structure or function while it is in the uterus.
 These abnormalities may involve problems with chromosomes or vital organs such as the brain, kidney or heart that lead to the death of the baby during pregnancy.

 The birth of a preterm baby can result in the baby being too immature to survive and result in a stillbirth.
 Underlying reasons for premature birth are not well understood but can include infection or maternal medical conditions necessitating an early delivery.

 Specific perinatal conditions most commonly are those that are associated with the placenta.
 The placenta may not nourish the baby sufficiently, leading to the baby being small in size and/or distressed.
 Sometimes the placenta detaches from the wall of the uterus – placental abruption – leading to stillbirth.